ximcoin/StellarLite/README.md

 # StellarLite
 Source code to the [StellarLite.io](https://stellarlite.io) single file wallet and trading tool.
-For your personal key security please audit this html & javascript code visually before saving and running the StellarLite tool in any web browser.
+For your personal key security please audit this html & javascript code visually before saving and running the COMDEX tool in any web browser.
+You should also submit your copy of comdex.html to https://virustotal.com and other malicious behavior scanners like https://urlscan.io

-To audit the code simply scroll through and make sure that there are no URLs in there which link to anything other than the stellar.org horizon, comdex.io, highcarts.com & cloudflare.com If there is a url to anywhere else then this could be an attack trying to steal your private key.
+To visually audit the code simply scroll through and make sure that there are no URLs in there which link to anything other than the stellar.org horizon, comdex.io, highcarts.com & cloudflare.com If there is a url to anywhere else then this could be an attack trying to steal your private key.
 By spending a few minutes scrolling through the plaintext code you can be sure there is nothing nasty hidden within.